JereKuusela/valheim-expand_world/README.md

 3. Expand World Data: <https://valheim.thunderstore.io/package/JereKuusela/Expand_World_Data/>
     - Everything else in the world generation.
     - Some features only require server side installation.

+## Migration

+Installing this mod pack over the existing Expand World should work automatically.

+Old config and yaml files are automatically used by the new mods.

+If there are issues, remove the `Expand World.dll` manually.